What Is Workers' Comp Insurance?

 Your business likely needs workers' comp if you:

-• Have employees on payroll: Most states require coverage as soon as you hire your first W-2 employee, regardless of whether they work full-time or part-time
+• Have employees on payroll: Most states require coverage before your first W-2 employee's first day, full-time or part-time.

-• Use subcontractors or 1099 workers: Rules vary by state, and misclassifying employees as contractors can trigger penalties and retroactive premium charges
+• Use subcontractors or 1099 workers: Rules vary by state.
+Misclassifying employees as contractors can trigger penalties and retroactive premium charges.

-• Operate in high-risk industries: Construction, manufacturing, healthcare, and similar fields often have stricter requirements or lower employee thresholds
+• Work in high-risk industries: Construction, manufacturing and healthcare often have stricter requirements or lower employee thresholds.

-• Need to meet contract requirements: Clients, general contractors, or property owners frequently require proof of workers' comp before allowing you to start work
+• Need to meet contract requirements: Clients, general contractors and property owners require proof of workers' comp before work starts.

-• Lease commercial space: Landlords often require workers' comp documentation as part of lease agreements, even if your state doesn't mandate coverage
+• Lease commercial space: Landlords require workers' comp documentation in lease agreements, even when your state doesn't mandate coverage.

 To figure out whether workers' comp applies to your business, explore these resources: